Main Content

 • NVIDIA CUDA toolkit installed on the target board.

-• Environment variables on the target for the compilers and libraries.
+• Environment variables on the target board for the compilers and libraries.
 For information on the supported versions of the compilers and libraries and their setup, see Install and Setup Prerequisites for NVIDIA Boards for NVIDIA boards.

 • Permissions to access GPU performance counters.
 From CUDA toolkit v10.1, NVIDIA restricts access to performance counters to only admin users.
 To enable GPU performance counters to for all users, see the instructions provided in Permission issue with Performance Counters (NVIDIA).